-- 1% of the number of shares of our common stock then outstanding, which will equal approximately 178,996 shares immediately after this offering; or - the average weekly trading volume in our common stock on The NASDAQ Global Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to such sale.
+1% of the number of shares of our common stock then outstanding, which will equal approximately shares immediately after this offering; or the average weekly trading volume in our common stock on respect to such sale. during the four calendar weeks preceding the filing of a notice on Form 144 with

 Affiliate resales under Rule 144 are also subject to the availability of current public information about us.
-In addition, if the number of shares being sold under Rule 144 by an affiliate during any three-month period exceeds 5,000 shares or has an aggregate sale price in excess of \$50,000, the seller must file a notice on Form 144 with the SEC and The NASDAQ Global Market concurrently with either the placing of a sale order with the broker or the execution directly with a market maker.
+In addition, if the number of shares being sold under Rule 144 by an affiliate during any three-month period exceeds 5,000 shares or has an aggregate sale price in excess of \$50,000, the seller must file a notice on Form 144 with the SEC and concurrently with either the placing of a sale order with the broker or the execution directly with a market maker.